 Overview: The Consultative Committee for Space Data Systems (CCSDS) was formed in 1982 by the major space agencies of the world to provide a forum for discussion of common problems in the development and operation of space data systems.
-It is composed of over ten member agencies, twenty-two observer agencies, and over 100 industrial associates.
-Since its establishment, it has been actively developing recommendations for data- and information-systems standards to reduce the cost to the various agencies of performing common data functions by eliminating unjustified project-unique design and development, and promote interoperability and cross support among cooperating space agencies to reduce operations costs by sharing facilities.
+It is composed of member agencies, observer agencies, and industrial associates.
+It develops recommendations for data- and information-systems standards to reduce the cost to the various agencies of performing common data functions by eliminating unjustified project-unique design and development, and promote interoperability and cross support among cooperating space agencies to reduce operations costs by sharing facilities.

 Specifications: Available at: http://public.ccsds.org/publications/default.aspx